braintrustdata/tfreview/README.md

 - **Interactive HTML Interface**: Review terraform plans in a modern, user-friendly web interface
 - **Collapsible Resource Views**: Organize changes with expandable sections for each resource
 - **Review Tracking**: Mark resources as approved or needing changes with progress tracking (browser local)
-- **Syntax Highlighting**: Color-coded terraform diff output for easy reading
+- **Syntax Highlighting**: Color-coded terraform diff output for easier reading
+- **Entirely built using AI**: Please god, don't look at the commit history.

 ## Installation 📦